Revised on: September 4, 2019

 Review and topic papers will be requested by the editors.
 They are generally prepared in the same format as original articles, but the details of the manuscript format may be flexible according to the contents.
 Manuscripts are limited to 5,000 words of text and include a 250-word summary in the place of the unstructured abstract.
 References should not exceed 100.

 Case reports should be unique, that is, never reported or similar to previously reported cases but with unique characteristics related to location, presenting different symptoms, or using a new diagnosis or management modality.
 They should include an abstract, introduction, case(s) or idea(s), discussion, references, tables, and figures legend in that order.
-The case report should not exceed 5 type-written pages and 15 references.
+The case report / idea and innovation should not exceed 5 type-written pages and 15 references.
 The abstract should be unstructured and its length should not exceed 200 words.

 Book reviews provide a review of a newly published book on wound healing by an invited expert.
 They are usually unstructured and do not require abstracts.